clld/clld/docs/extending.rst

-Since the config object is an instance of the pyramid `Configurator <http://docs.pylonsproject.org/projects/pyramid/en/latest/api/config.html#pyramid.config.Configurator>`_ this includes all the standard ways to configure pyramid apps, in particular adding routes and views to provide additional pages and funtionality with an app.
+Since the config object is an instance of the pyramid `Configurator <http://docs.pylonsproject.org/projects/pyramid/en/latest/api/config.html#pyramid.config.Configurator>`_ this includes all the standard ways to configure pyramid apps, in particular adding routes and views to provide additional pages and functionality with an app.

 Wording